Skip to content

 error: {

-message: string, // Human-readable error message
+message: string, // Human-readable error

-path: string[], // Path to invalid field
+path: (string | number)[], // Path to invalid field

 expected: string, // Expected type

-actual: string // Actual type
+actual: string, // Actual type

 }